RichardSima2021/CS122B-Fabflix/README.md

 - Browsing by * was matched by WHERE m.title REGEXP '^[^a-zA-Z0-9]')

-- Search by title was matched by "WHERE TITLE LIKE %title%"
+- Search by title was matched by "WHERE TITLE LIKE title%"

-- Search by star was matched by "WHERE s.name LIKE %name%"
+- Search by star was matched by "WHERE s.name LIKE name%"

-- Search by director was matched by WHERE "m.director LIKE %name%"
+- Search by director was matched by WHERE "m.director LIKE name%"

+Stored Procedure implemented for queries where it contains text that the user inputs.
+Such as Login, Search, and Checkout

 XML Parsing Assumptions: